 I was not able to show speeds like that in the above video because my personal internet is so ridiculously slow here in the part of town where I live.
 But the manufacturer said that this router is capable of those speeds.
 Again it performed just as fast as my Netgear 5 GHz router.

-What I Don’t Like (After 4 Weeks Of Use)
+Update (After 4 Weeks Of Use)

-Let my preface the things I am about to tell you by saying that I have really slow internet at my home to begin with.
+Let me preface the things I am about to tell you by saying that I have really slow internet at my home to begin with.
 My service (as you saw in the above video) is about 10 Mbps download, and I usually actually get about half that.
 I am used to 100 Mbps so it has been an adjustment.
 So I imagine what I am about to say would be less of a problem if I was able to get higher speeds at this house.

 This section is an update to this article.
 I am writing this section of this article approximately 4 weeks after writing the original version of this article.